 Mode button - select what the Launch Control XL 3 is controlling, DAW Mixer, DAW Control, or a Custom Mode.

-Hold Shift and Mode to access the Custom Mode Edit menu.
+Hold Shift and Mode to access the Mode Settings Edit menu.

 -